-2.10 Use of Tools for Tree Work at Height
+3.9 Use of Tools for Tree Work at Height

-A risk hierarchy should be implemented in determining what equipment is to be used.
+A risk hierarchy should be implemented in determining which tools are to be used.
 The risk hierarchy is based on an evaluation of the hazards presented by using a particular tool and the measures necessary to mitigate those hazards.

-Figure 9: Risk hierarchy: use of tools for tree work at height.
+Figure 8: Risk hierarchy: use of tools for tree work at height.